Wash all dirty linen at once over Downing Street parties, Tory MP urges Johnson

 Labour deputy leader Angela Rayner said Mr Johnson’s absence “speaks volumes”.

-She said: “It is incredibly disappointing, but not unsurprising, that the Prime Minister of whom I asked this question is not here today despite not having any official engagements.
+“It is incredibly disappointing, but not unsurprising, that the Prime Minister of whom I asked this question is not here today despite not having any official engagements,” she said.

 “The public have already drawn their own conclusions.
 He can run but he can’t hide.”